bigteamscienceconference/bigteamscienceconference.github.io/index.md

 ***
 ## Contact Us

-If you have any questions about the 2022 BTSCon, you can contact the [conference email](mailto:bigteamscienceconference@gmail.com).
+If you have any questions about the 2022 BTSCon, you can contact the [**conference email**](mailto:bigteamscienceconference@gmail.com).
 Alternatively, you can reach out to any of the conference organizers:

 * [**Heidi Baumgartner**](https://profiles.stanford.edu/heidi-baumgartner), *Stanford University, USA - ManyBabies* [[email]](mailto:heidib@stanford.edu)
 * [**Manuel Bohn**](https://manuelbohn.github.io), *Max Planck Institute for Evolutionary Anthropology, Germany - ManyPrimates* [[email]](mailto:manuel0bohn@gmail.com)